JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### Solving some simple problems

-Here are some practice problems and their solutions for your own self-study (skipped in lecture)
+Here are some practice problems and their solutions for your own self-study (may skip in lecture depending on time available)

 Also see the [OCaml page examples](index.html#examples) for more sources for example problems and solutions.